 Finally, make sure that your message is relevant to your prospective customers.

-One of the biggest barriers to success in B2B marketing is low brand awareness.
+One of the biggest barriers to success in B2B marketing is lack of awareness.
 It's hard to get sales in B2B if no one knows you exist, or they don't trust your company because they've never heard of it.

 Marketers have limited time to get the message out and now your marketer needs to have 2 messages – who you are and why it's beneficial to do business with you.
 Brand awareness tactics often get no budget because they're difficult to measure.
 Sure, you can try – or you can lump in brand awareness with your lead generation and degrade your lead generation ROI – but at the end of the day, you will never be able to attribute brand awareness activities to sales.